 - aggressive, harming themselves or harming other people

-If you're struggling to cope, you may be referred to a professional who can help.
+If you're struggling to cope, your child may be referred for professional support.

 Things that can help you and your family

-listen to other parents' stories – the charity healthtalk.org has stories of parents of autistic children, or you can search online for blogs, videos and books
+- listen to other parents' stories – you can search online for blogs, videos and books

 It's your choice when you want to tell your child about their autism.